The wildlife program on the Freeman Center serves two functions:

 - As a laboratory for flora, fauna, and habitat research for classes and individual projects

 - An income producing enterprise to support ranch operating expenses

 Avian species ranging from humming birds, bobwhites, and various doves await the avid bird watcher.
-Nature tourism and bird watching is encouraged and an annotated Nature Trail, developed by the student chapter of Wildlife Society, is available year round.
-Checklists of birds, mammals, reptiles and amphibians are available and kept updated by student research projects in the Biology Dept. Other departments such as Geology, Geography, and Physics enjoy the use of the Ranch.
+Other departments such as Geology, Geography, and Physics enjoy the use of the Freeman Center.